etn-ccis/blui-react-native-themes/RNPComponents/RNPComponents.md

 ## React Native Paper Component Style Overrides

-These styles override components will simplify this process so that the end user does not create the component designs to bring them in alignment with Brightlayer UI applications.
+These styles override components will simplify this process so that you do not create the component designs to bring them in alignment with Brightlayer UI applications.

 - ### Avatar